 Pancakes, Waffles, and French Toast

-Best match: Dark roast or espresso-based drinks
+Best match: Dark roast drip, Americano, or straight espresso.

 Fresh Fruit and Yogurt